Reviewable/Reviewable/docs/repositories.md

 A string of no more than 50 characters describing the current status of the review, used for GitHub status checks.
 If not provided, Reviewable will automatically truncate the `description` instead.

 #### `pendingReviewers`
 An array of objects with a `username` property listing the users whose attention is needed to advance the review, like `[{username: 'pkaminski'}]`.
 The contents of this list will be automatically formatted and appended to the `description` and `shortDescription`.
+You can either compute this value from scratch, or crib from the `review.pendingReviewers` input value, which contains Reviewable's guess as to who the pending reviewers should be.

 #### `files`
 An array of objects that look like `{path: 'full/path/to/file', group: 'Some Group', revisions: [key: 'r1', reviewed: true]}`.
 (It's OK to just augment the `review.files` structure with additional properties and return the whole thing here.)